PKU-YuanGroup/ImgEdit/Benchmark/Basic/basic_bench_readme.md

 Before evaluating the model, you first need to use the provided JSON file (which contains metadata information) along with the original image files to generate the corresponding edited images by editing model.
 These edited images should be saved in a folder, with each image's filename prefix corresponding to the key value from the dictionary stored in the JSON file.

 ## Example Input/Output
+The benchmark images can be downloaded from huggingface [Benchmark.tar](https://huggingface.co/datasets/sysuyy/ImgEdit/blob/main/Benchmark.tar)
 ### Input
 A JSON file containing image edit instructions (`basic_edit`):